Access Management System

-Today’s market wants access management systems that are easy to set up and use.
-They must be easily scalable and able to integrate with other security solutions like video and intrusion systems.
-And access management systems need to be highly resilient and always available.
-With the introduction of the Access Management System (AMS) 2.0 Bosch has addressed all these needs.
+Access management is an essential component of building security.
+It is the process of granting authorized users the right to enter certain buildings, areas and rooms, while preventing access to non-authorized users.
+Sounds simple, but today’s market also wants access management systems that are easy to set up and use.
+Access management systems must also be easily scalable and able to integrate with other security domains like video and intrusion systems.
+And perhaps most importantly, today’s market wants access management systems that are highly resilient and always available.
+That’s why Bosch has answered all these needs with the Access Management System (AMS) 2.0.

-For maximized resilience and high availability, the Access Management System 2.0 includes the Master Access Controller (MAC) as an additional layer of resilience between the server and the access controllers.
-If the server fails in the Access Management System 2.0, the MAC takes over and ensures that the controllers still communicate with each other and share necessary information from the card readers.
-Thus, even functionalities which include various controllers such as anti-passback and guard tour can still be performed.
+For increased resilience and high availability, the AMS 2.0 includes the Master Access Controller (MAC) as an additional layer of resilience between the server and the access controllers.
+If the server fails in the AMS 2.0, the MAC takes over and ensures that the controllers still communicate with each other and share necessary information from the card readers.
+Thus, even functionalities which include various controllers such as anti-passback, guard tour and area control can still be performed.
+And to avoid any disruption in the rare event of the server and the MAC both failing, a second MAC can be configured as a redundant MAC (R-MAC).
+This concept provides the customer with the highest system availability.

 High level of safety thanks to threat level management

-Up to 15 configurable threat levels such as lockdown, controlled lockdown or evacuation mean that safety measures can be initiated quickly in critical situations such as fire or terrorist attack.
-The threat level state is activated by one of three triggers: operator workstation, emergency button, or specially configured “emergency” cards that are presented to a reader.
+Up to 15 configurable threat levels mean that safety measures can be initiated quickly in critical situations such as fire or terrorist attack.
+The threat level state is implemented by one of three triggers: operator workstation, emergency button, or specially configured “emergency” cards that are presented to a reader.
 The different threat levels can make all doors open, or all doors blocked, or a mix of some open and some blocked.
 Individual doors can also have their own security profile and allow only certain cardholders access.

 High data security and privacy protection

-To protect against cybercrime and loss of personal data, the database as well as the communication between server and access controllers is encrypted at all stages, e.g. through support of the secure Open Supervised Device Protocol (OSDP) v2 protocol.
-Access Management System 2.0 also has trusted digital certificates for mutual authentication between server and client to prevent tampering by unauthorized clients and uses secure design principles such as “secure-by-default” and “principle of least privilege”.
+To protect against cybercrime and loss of personal data, communication is encrypted at all stages, e.g. through support of the secure OSDP v2 protocol.
+AMS 2.0 also has trusted digital certificates for mutual authentication between server and client and uses secure design principles such as “secure-by-default” and “principle of least privilege.
+It has also been certified with the European standard EN 60839-11, which specifies the system and component requirements of an access control system and facilitates compliance with EU-GDPR.